 The menu at Bub’s is a simple one.
 Appetizers include onion rings, hush puppies and fried alligator.
 For meats, there are two kinds of ribs (spares and babybacks), barbecued chicken, pulled pork, brisket and kielbasa links.
 Bub’s also has fried chicken, burgers and several seafood items: shrimp, catfish, salmon and tuna.
 There are eight specific meat combos; whatever lack of flexibility with the meats is made up by the variety and quantity available in the all-you-can-eat side dish buffet.

-I first visited Bub’s with a friend on a weekday afternoon in 2005; I returned recently with my wife for a Sunday dinner.
-My impressions on both visits were nearly identical.
+I visited Bub’s on a weekday afternoon in 2005 (predating this site), a Sunday dinner in 2007 and a Saturday lunch in 2015, all accompanied by different barbecue accomplices.
+My impressions on all visits were nearly identical.

 Roadfood's review of Bub's

 Zomato reviews of Bub's